lawrennd/old_talks/slides/2017-02-28-challenges-for-delivering-machine-learning-in-health.md

 * How do we measure value in the data economy?
 * How do we encourage data workers: curation and management
     * Incentivization for sharing and production.
     * Quantifying the value in the contribution of *each actor*.

-## Data Readiness Levels
+## Embodiment: Data Readiness Levels

 * Three Bands of Data Readiness: